grame-cncm/embaudio/web/docs/lectures/lecture5.md

 ## Frequency Modulation (FM) Synthesis

-Frequency modulation synthesis consists in modulating the frequency of an oscillator with another one:
+Frequency modulation synthesis consists of modulating the frequency of an oscillator with another one:

 <figure>
 <img src="img/fm.svg" class="mx-auto d-block" width="90%">